 This, of course, makes Nevada’s privacy law amendment not just narrower than the CCPA, but also more watered out – without the same set of teeth.

 Another very big difference between the Nevada privacy law and the CCPA is of course the latter’s requirements for websites to have a “Do Not Sell My Personal Information” button on their homepage.
 Nevada has no such requirement, only that websites must make available a toll-free number or an email address.

 For California businesses to be CCPA compliant, they must enable users to both request disclosures, deletion and opt-outs.

 In contrast, if a Californian citizen decides to exercise their right to opt out, a Californian website or business must prevent all selling, i.e. all sharing and disclosure of that individual’s data to any entity, regardless of whether it’s based on a monetary exchange.

 The Nevada privacy law doesn’t have any opt-in requirements, while the CCPA mandates that individuals between 13 and 16 must first opt-in to the sale of their data (parental consent for consumers under thirteen years is a federal law).

 Nevada might be the first US state to enforce a privacy bill in the aftermath of the GDPR, but it is by far not the strongest state privacy bill with its limited right to opt out and its narrow definition of sale.

 It is, nonetheless, a strengthening of privacy in the Silver State that can only be understood as one ripple among many in the great privacy wave spilling over the world – from Brazil’s LGPD, EU’s GDPR and the much closer CCPA.

-We here at Cookiebot follow the movements of this wave closely in order to offer the best consent and compliance solution available on the market for the protection of privacy everywhere.
+We here at Usercentrics, the parent-company of Cookiebot CMP, follow the movements of this wave closely in order to offer the best consent and compliance solution available on the market for the protection of privacy everywhere.